Tomasvdv/Multi-agent-systems/README.md

 #### Experiment settings

+#### Experiment settings

-In this research we will perform multiple experiments to see how certain parameters setting effect amount of correctly identified planes.
+In this research we will perform multiple exeriments to see how certain parameters setting effect amount of correctly indentified planes.
 We will measure the following data points from the simulation:
 * Total of planes generated
 * Friendly planes generated
 * Enemy planes generated